 - Credential Phishing: fraudsters may attempt to trick you into giving them your username and password (and sometimes MFA code), which they will then use to log in to an account on your behalf and steal information or money.

-- Exploit Phishing: fraudsters may send you links or attachments via email or text which, when opened, contain malware which can impact your computer.
+- Exploit Phishing: fraudsters may send you links or attachments via email or text which, when opened, contain malware that can impact your computer.

 - Social Engineering: fraudsters may contact you, often pretending to be someone else, in an effort to get you to take action.